ElenStr/pcl/README.md

 * ocamlbuild
 * ocamlfind (tested in 1.8.1)
 * menhir    (tested in 20190924)
-* llvm (LLVM version 9.0.1 , OCaml Llvm module version 9.0.0)
+* llvm (LLVM version 9.0.1 , OCaml Llvm package version 9.0.0)
-* cmdliner  (tested in  1.0.2)
+* cmdliner  (OCaml package tested in  1.0.2)

 Once all packages needed in Makefile are installed (installation via opam recommended), produce the compiler executable simply by cloning the project and running make.

 ## Build Library
-The pcl library functions are implented in [this repo](https://github.com/abenetopoulos/edsger_lib).
+The pcl library functions are implemented in [this repo](https://github.com/abenetopoulos/edsger_lib).
 For convenience the contents of the repo are copied in folder edsger_lib.
 To build library functions :

 ```
 cd edsger_lib
 ./libs.sh
 ```
-A `lib.a` file is created and will be required later
+A `lib.a` file is created and will be required later.

 ## Run
 The compiler executable is named `pclc`.
-Run with file as input with :
+Run with file input :

 ```
 ./pclc path/to/program.pcl